 Inspiration in a pub

 It may be a behemoth program today, but MDA Shamrocks started out small.
 Its roots trace back to the Southwest Michigan field office in Grand Rapids, Mich., where Molly served as district director in the early 1980s.
-And even though today, many customers buy their Shamrocks at the check-out counters at Lowe’s Home Improvement and other retailers, they got their start in an altogether different place.
+And even though today, many customers buy their Shamrocks at retailer check-out counters, they got their start in an altogether different place.

 In early March 1983, Molly was celebrating her Irish heritage – how else? – by enjoying a drink at her favorite local watering hole, Flanagan’s.